top of page

 Job Announcement

-The Remote Sensing and Modeling research Lab in the Kimbell School of Geosciences at Midwestern State University (MSU) has two part-time Research Assistant positions available for the 2023-24 academic year.
+The Remote Sensing and Modeling research Lab in the Kimbell School of Geosciences at Midwestern State University (MSU) has multiple part-time Research Assistant positions available for the 2024-25 academic year.
 The successful candidate will work closely with Dr. Kashif Mahmud on projects related to remote sensing, hydrogeology, groundwater, terrestrial carbon cycle, and climate change.

 Successful candidates should be undergraduate/graduate students in geoscience, environmental science, computer science, or a related field at MSU.
 Previous computational experience is preferred but not required.
 The research projects involve basic knowledge and skills in computation, remote sensing, modeling, hydrogeology, and carbon cycle.